Liioooo/htl-workshop/README.md

 ### Setup environment

-Fill in the environment variable with your values.
+Create a file `.env.dev` and fill in the environment variables with your values.

 ````text
 APP_SECRET=...